MOHAMMEDRIYAJ/UART-Communication-on-FPGA/README.md

 UART (Universal Asynchronous Receiver Transmitter) is one of the most widely used serial communication protocols.

-Unlike SPI or I²C, UART does not require a clock signal between transmitter and receiver.
+Unlike SPI or I²C, UART does not require a clock signal between the transmitter and receiver.
 Both devices communicate only using

 -   TX